WSKQ-FM: "El Boy from Bonao"'s death

-Raymond Reinoso, the distinguished and very popular Dominican DJ, better known as "El Boy from Bonao", one of the founders in NYC for nearly 18 years, died after a long battle with cancer on March 6, 2007.
+Raymond Reinoso, the distinguished and very popular Dominican DJ, better known as "El Boy from Bonao", one of the founders in NYC for nearly 18 years, died of cancer on March 6, 2007.
 He is survived by his wife Antonia and by his sister Socorro.

 The President of SBS remembered Reinoso as a "happy, aggressive, optimistic and active man, who was also a great professional".

 DJ Jinx Paul's death

-DJ Jinx Paul, 39 whose real name is Jean Paul Guerrero was struck and killed by a hit-and-run driver on December 19, 2016, in Brooklyn near Sheffield and Jamaica Avenues in East New York around 4AM.
+DJ Jinx Paul, 39 whose real name is Jean Paul Guerrero was struck and killed by a hit-and-run driver on December 19, 2016, in Brooklyn near Sheffield and Jamaica Avenues in East New York around 4 am.
 He was taken to Brookdale Hospital where he was pronounced dead.

 On November 9, 2017, Kevin Ozoria, 28, was arrested and charged with leaving the scene of an accident with fatality and tampering with evidence.